dev-fluidlabsph/flguides/README.md

 Starting with Spring ROO
 ==================

 This is a step-by-step guide to start a project using Spring ROO.
-Following are the requirements and step to setup your development environment.
+Following are the requirements and steps to setup your development environment.

 Requirements